 vec4 outlineColor = vec4(1.0, 1.0, 1.0, 1.0);//white outline

 gl_FragColor = vec4(mix(sceneColor, outlineColor, outline));

 This is also where you can create any custom logic for how you combine your outline with your scene.

 For example, in the Return of the Obra Dinn, the outlines change color based on the lighting.
 To achieve this effect we would check the lighting direction against the surface normal in our normal buffer, and color the outline white if it not in direct light, and black if it is facing the light source(s).

 Thanks for reading!
-If you found this helpful, follow me on Twitter @Omar4ur to see more of my work.
+If you found this helpful, sign up to my newsletter to follow my work & stay in touch.

 Thanks to Ronja Böhringer whose Outlines via Postprocessing article helped me understand this technique and adapt it for the web.